Agenda

 Jon Mogford, PhD, Deputy Director, DARPA-Defense Sciences

 Jon Mogford is the Deputy Director in the Defense Sciences Office with interests in wound healing/regeneration, cellular therapies, tissue engineering, and vascular physiology.
-Dr. Mogford received his doctorate in medical sciences (physiology) from the Texas A&M Health Science Center and performed post-doctoral work at the University of Chicago.
+Dr. Mogford received his doctorate in medical sciences (physiology) from the Texas A&M; Health Science Center and performed post-doctoral work at the University of Chicago.
 He later served as a Research Assistant Professor at Northwestern University.
 His research background includes studies on the role of growth factors, age, and ischemia/hypoxia on dermal wound healing/scarring and on the control of cell phenotype and microvascular function by cell adhesion receptors, growth factors, and extracellular matrix.